kolibril13/plywood-gallery/README.md

 # Attribution

 Thanks to @christopher-besch for discussing the project architecture with me.
+Thanks to [Marlene Knoche ](https://twitter.com/sanguinikde) for feedback on the design.
 Thanks to @krassowski for the help to capture the png output images.
 Thanks to @Rickaym for some inspiration about the JSON files and VSCode related things.
 Thanks to @behackl for providing the GitHub Actions auto-release script.